 "Right now."
 Everyone but Angela said in unison.
 After a quick debriefing, studying of the layout, and some last minute weapon decisions, the team was out, making sure to park their vehicle exactly a mile outside of SPECS HQ.
 There were two gates to get by, and those would require intense effort.
 They had no intention on killing anyone however, for all of their arsenals contained stunning rounds.
 The worst they could do would be to incapacitate individuals for hours on end with forceful shots to the head and chest.

 The reduction in staff made sneaking in and splitting up very easy.
 Angela was constantly tapping buttons on her PDA to alter door locks, blank computer screens and redirect sneaky cameras.
-Everything was going well, until Panther spoke over their four way mic.
+Everything was going well, until Panther spoke over their four-way mic.

 "Guys, I'm there, fourth basement floor, second door!"
 His transmission ended on an outcry, and Angela's heart sped up, slamming against her chest.
 She was sure that the others were just as highly alert.
 Any second now, an alarm would be blaring, which would lock down the building.
 Dozens of officers, trained tacticians, and even janitors would be armed and homing in on their exact locations, most likely to capture them and send them to prison for the affront.
 Or so she thought.
 Angela had no clue what the punishment was for breaking into an internationally recognized establishment, one that the Nexus's government was very much invested into.
 Scratch that.
 We're fucked.

-Sweat dripped uncomfortably down her sides, while she hid in the ladies bathroom, squatting atop a stall so that anyone entering wouldn't see her feet.
+Sweat dripped uncomfortably down her sides, while she hid in the ladies bathroom, squatting atop a stall so that no one entering would see her feet.
 She needed every precaution possible.
 Her PDA showed Panther's position just as well as the rest of the teams'.
-She was the only one that wasn't on the correct floor, she couldn't believe it.
+She was the only one that wasn't on the correct floor; she couldn't believe it.
 Thankfully, there was no alarm, so Panther hadn't alerted anyone.
 Her heart could be at ease knowing that he wasn't in any danger, at least other than being spotted and immediately executed by a highly trained riot officer...
 She made up her mind that instant.
 The stairs were nearby, so she'd take them in waves, jumping down every level.
 She let her Nike's grace the bathroom floor, and opened the stall door, which she had shut and locked before.

 "It's about time they hooked up.
 That handsome bastard needs some stability in his life."
 Two women entered the bathroom, headed straight to the sinks.
 Angela quickly reentered the stall, locking it again as quietly as possible, seconds away from being spotted.